AAlimi7/AAlimi7/README.md

 #### About Me
 <h4 align="center">
-I am an energetic and ambitious Full Stack Developer , day by day as I'm practicing I'm getting better and falling in love with coding.
-And although I may not know everything , I love the fact everyday is a new challenge and the whole process is a learning process.
+I am an energetic and ambitious Full Stack Developer, day by day as I’m practicing I’m getting better and falling in love with coding.
+And although I may not know everything, I love the fact every day is a new challenge and the whole process is a learning process.

-Between leaving my job and now, I've spent a gap year travelling independently around every corner of the globe.
-Just me, myself and my laptop!
+Between leaving my job and now, I’ve spent a gap year traveling independently around every corner of the globe.
+Just me, myself, and my laptop!
  </h4>

 <h2 align='center'>Technologies</h2>